 All things considered, organizations should do everything within their power to reduce turnover as much as possible.

-1. Employees are worked to the bone
+01. Employees are worked to the bone

-Having too much work on their plates week in and week out isn’t exactly motivating.
+Having too much work on their plates week in and week out isn’t exactly motivating, to say the least.
 Overworked employees will often jump ship to join companies that understand the importance of work-life balance.

-2. Team members are treated differently
+02. Team members are treated differently

-3. Workers like making money
+03. Workers like making money

 If your organization offers miserly salaries and hesitates to give raises, chances are members of the team will constantly be on the lookout for an escape.

-4. Company culture is toxic
+04. Company culture is toxic